stepanataccolade/docsv2/sources/ci_subscriptions.md

 page_description: Explanation of the CI/CD Dashboard
 page_keywords: ci/cd dashboard, subscription settings, CI/CD, shippable CI/CD, documentation, shippable, config, yml

-#Subscriptions
+#CI dashboard
 A subscription on Shippable corresponds to an individual or organizational subscription on GitHub/Bitbucket.
 Your pricing plans are enforced at this level, so you need to determine your minion needs for each subscription.

-To get to the Subscription page,
+To get to the CI dashboard,

 - Login to [Shippable](https://app.shippable.com)
-- Click on the CI dropdown and select the subscription you want to view.
+- Click on the `Subscriptions` dropdown and select the subscription you want to view.
-- This will bring you to Dashboard of the subscription.
+- This will bring you to the CI tab which shows you the latest status for your projects.

-## Dashboard
+## Status
-The Subscription Dashboard shows you the latest status of all enabled projects.
+The `CI` tab of your Subscription page shows you the latest status of all enabled projects.
 You can also view in progress builds and build history.

 <img src="../images/subscription_dashboard.png" alt="Subscription Dashboard" style="width:800px;"/>